uvaai/ml1/30 week3/40 Chinese Room/content.md

 machines will ever be capable of extracting and understanding the entire distribution of positive and negative labels within the data set.

-Argue whether or not you think the conjuction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set, given that
+Argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set, given that